OOPSpam/docs/source/index.html.md

 !["Airtable spreadsheet"](images/screenshots/airtable-cf7.png)

-Every contact form, comment, email and chat apps on Integromat can be connect in similar fashion.
+Every contact form, comment, email and chat apps on Make can be connect in similar fashion.

 ## Zapier